DEALING with Difficult People

 • Act normally

-When dealing with difficult people, it’s important to be yours normal self – maybe even slightly better.
+When dealing with difficult people, it’s important to be your mature self – maybe even slightly better.
 It won’t help to people-please, try to control them or get angry

 • Communicate well

 Never lose your temper or shout at them.
 Being quiet & centered has a greater effect.
-Volatile or negative people often respond better when others are positive.
+Volatile or negative people often respond better when others are neutral or positive.

-This may be hard to do consistently because they can get to us, but it’s worth the effort – to make our day more pleasant & maybe give them a break from their misery 😇
+This may be hard to do consistently because they can get to us, but it’s worth the effort.
+By not engaging, we make our day more pleasant & maybe give them a break from their misery 😇 (POST : emotional resilience)

 • Get direction from others

-If necessary, consult someone you trust to talk over the situation or the personality type you’re dealing with – to get feedback, guidance or just important validation for your observations & solutions
+If necessary, consult someone you trust to talk over the situation or the personality type you’re dealing with – to get feedback, for guidance & to consider solutions, or just get important validation for your observations

 • Get down to the core issue